awsdocs/iam-user-guide/doc_source/using-service-linked-roles.md

 # Using service\-linked roles<a name="using-service-linked-roles"></a>

 A service\-linked role is a unique type of IAM role that is linked directly to an AWS service\.
 Service\-linked roles are predefined by the service and include all the permissions that the service requires to call other AWS services on your behalf\.
 The linked service also defines how you create, modify, and delete a service\-linked role\.
 A service might automatically create or delete the role\.
 It might allow you to create, modify, or delete the role as part of a wizard or process in the service\.
 Or it might require that you use IAM to create or delete the role\.
-Regardless of the method, service\-linked roles make setting up a service easier because you don't have to manually add the necessary permissions for the service to complete actions on your behalf\.
+Regardless of the method, service\-linked roles simplify the process of setting up a service  because you don't have to manually add permissions for the service to complete actions on your behalf\.

 The linked service defines the permissions of its service\-linked roles, and unless defined otherwise, only that service can assume the roles\.
 The defined permissions include the trust policy and the permissions policy, and that permissions policy cannot be attached to any other IAM entity\.

-You can delete the roles only after first deleting their related resources\.
+Before you can delete the roles, you must first delete their related resources\.
 This protects your resources because you can't inadvertently remove permission to access the resources\.

 **Tip**
 For information about which services support using service\-linked roles, see [AWS services that work with IAM](reference_aws-services-that-work-with-iam.md) and look for the services that have **Yes **in the **Service\-Linked Role** column\.
 Choose a **Yes** with a link to view the service\-linked role documentation for that service\.